 In the meantime, an evidence assessment by the WHO’s Strategic Advisory Group of Experts (SAGE) on May 3 found the Sinopharm vaccine to have an efficacy rate of 78.1%, approximating the Chinese company’s previous self-assessment which showed 79% efficacy.
 SAGE also said it is “moderately confident that the risk of serious adverse events following one or two doses” of Sinopharm in adults is low, moving the Chinese vaccine closer toward receiving the WHO authorization.

 Georgia opened registration with the Sinopharm vaccine for all citizens over the age of 18 on April 27, after having received a batch of 100,000 doses on April 3.
 According to the NCDC, Georgia’s chief public health authority, 17,613 citizens registered to receive the Chinese jabs.

 Tbilisi also received a batch of 100,000 Sinovac (CoronaVac) COVID-19 vaccines from China as humanitarian aid recently on April 30, but the registration for Sinovac shots has not opened yet.

-Georgia’s health authorities are hoping to vaccinate over 60% of the 3.7 million population by the end of the year.
+Georgia’s health authorities are hoping to vaccinate 60% of the population over 18 — that is 1.7 million citizens.
 But some six weeks into the vaccination with AstraZeneca and Pfizer/BioNTech, only 45,344 persons in total have received at least one jab as of today, that is around 1.2% of the public.

 On May 4, the Georgian health authorities reported 788 new cases of COVID-19 and 1,206 more recoveries.
 The number of total confirmed cases in the country stands at 313,742, of which 295,458 recovered and 4,183 died.
 The number of active cases to date stands at 14,075.